 The savings increase considerably if you want to give access to your spouse, friends, or co-workers so they can enter the Admirals Club lounge without you.
 Cardholders can add up to 10 authorized users at no charge.
 And each authorized user can enter the Admirals Club lounge with their own family or guests.

-Because I’m now located in Nashville, where the only lounge at BNA is the Admirals Club, it makes total sense for me to have the Citi AAdvantage Executive credit card.
+Because I’m now located in Nashville, it makes total sense for me to have the Citi AAdvantage Executive credit card.
+This way I can always access the American Airlines Admirals Club lounge no matter which airline I’m flying.
 Please use my referral link if you’d like to apply.

 Does this credit card make sense for your wallet?
 What is your favorite Admirals Club lounge?
 Please let us know in the comment section below.

 To see the best credit card offers available, go to our credit card marketplace to find your next card.